 Unlike the Crispy Oven Roasted Chicken Breast, chicken leg quarters don't have to be brined, but you can if you want.
 Personally, I don't feel the need to brine the chicken in this recipe as it already gets so much flavor and the dark meat stays moist and juicy very well on its own.

 Some may disagree, but chicken leg quarters, which consist of chicken drumsticks and thighs, just taste better when they are cooked way past the safe temperature of 165F.
-To be exact, they need to be cooked to about 185F – 190F.
-That’s when they become fall-ff-the-bone tender, which still being juicy and moist inside.
+To be exact, they need to be cooked to about 185F - 190F.
+That's when they become fall-off-the-bone tender, while still being juicy and moist inside.
 Dark meat takes heat much better than white chicken meat.

 You can vary the seasoning mix in this recipe and use what you like.
 I've tried using Creole and Cajun spice mixes with great results.
 Just be careful with herbs that consist of large pieces, they tend to burn in the oven.
 I try to stick to powders as they seem to work best.